-Fatal Airbus A310 Events
+Airbus A310 plane crashes

-The following A310 events involve at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following are significant events involving the aircraft model.
+The numbered events are those involving at least one passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.

 The aircraft had a controlled flight into terrain about 22.5 miles (36 km) from the airport after apparently using an incorrect procedure for a missed approach.

 - 22 March 1994; Russian International Airways A310; near Novokuznetsk, Russia: Lost control and crashed after the captain had allowed at least one child to manipulate the flight controls.
 All 12 crew and 63 passengers were killed

 - 31 March 1995; Tarom Romanian Airlines A310; near Balotesti, Romania: Aircraft crashed shortly after taking off in a snowstorm.
 All 10 crew and 50 passengers were killed.